04th December, 2023

 You will be given a specific quote from the boiler installation company based on:

-Based on this information, you will be given a quote that will cost typically between £1,500 and £3,500 for a new boiler.
+Based on this information, you will be given a quote typically between £1,500 and £2,500 for a new boiler.

 It is recommended that you try to get an instant boiler cost and quote online or directly from the boiler company so you can get a good idea of how much you will need to budget and put away for a new boiler.